Communication

 You asked for it.
 Run it well.

 Come with two or three questions, written down.
 Not twenty.
-Two or three that are worth the meeting.
-When in doubt: one specific question about their current work, one question about a decision or tradeoff they made that interested you, one open-ended “anything I’m not asking that I should be?”
+When in doubt: one question about their current work, one about a decision or tradeoff that interested you, one open-ended “anything I’m not asking that I should be?”

 Talk less than half the time.
-A well-run coffee chat is about 25/75 — you talking 25% of the time, them talking 75%.
+A well-run coffee chat is about 25/75 — you talking 25%, them talking 75%.
 Your role is to ask good questions and listen.
-If you feel the meeting becoming about you, you’re doing it wrong.
+If the meeting becomes about you, you’re doing it wrong.

 Take notes visibly.
 It signals respect and helps you remember.
 “Mind if I jot a couple of things down?” is always fine.

 Don’t ask for something at the end.
-Don’t ask them to introduce you to anyone.
+Don’t ask for an introduction.
 Don’t ask them to look at your resume.
 Don’t ask them to review a project.
 The meeting is the thing.
-Extracting more from the meeting cheapens it.
+Extracting more from it cheapens it.

 The follow-up note